SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

 Generally, you can use any build system which supports *Maven dependencies*, which is a standard supported by the majority of build systems for Java projects.
 The following sections will focus on Gradle_ and Maven_, which are the two most common choices as build systems.
 If you're unsure which one to use we recommend using Gradle_ as it is also used for the Sponge projects and provides the best integration for Sponge plugins.

 .. _gradle-setup:

 Gradle
 ======
-Gradle_ uses Groovy_-based scripts for configuring projects.
+Gradle_ uses Groovy_ or Kotlin_ based scripts for configuring projects.
 A Gradle_ project typically consists of a ``build.gradle`` file in your project's root directory, which tells Gradle_ how to build the project.

 .. tip::